Chapter 1 - Introduction

 Attributes

-As training and experience go up, this will increase your attributes.
+As training and experience go up, skills increase attributes!
 If your knowledge of chemistry goes up, your Logic increases.
 If your dancing just hit level 3, your Agility goes up.
 Players decide what attributes they want to improve through the skills they practice.
-Additionally, your skill training will significantly change your attributes right at character generation.
-You are what you do.
+Your skill training will significantly change your attributes right at character generation!
+Try not to worry about attribute scores when you roll them!
+This isn't D&D.

 The system emulates going through life, picking up experiences here and there, exploring different cultures and learning new styles.
 Your abilities go up accordingly.
 Everything else in the game reuses this base mechanic.
-No levels, no classes, no restrictions.
+There are no character levels, no character classes (occupations will take their place, discussed in chapter 2), no worrying about XP, and we don't stop the game to "level up" since you do that in about 4 seconds between scenes.
+All effects, such as damage in combat, use opposed rolls for game balance.

 You can get all the details by clicking the Preview button with the PDF icon.